Mangiamo: Description

-Paddock Place is a 17,000 square foot structure with 17 rooms.
+Mangiamo is a 17,000 square foot structure with 17 rooms.
 The original house, constructed in 1873, is a two-story, brick veneer, Italianate structure.
 In 1910 and 1914, a third story with a tile roof was added, and the house was otherwise enlarged and remodeled.
 The house sits on a five-foot foundation of coursed gray and red cut granite.
 The first and second floors are faced in brick, while the third is covered with stucco.
 A wrap-around porch runs across the entire front facade and onto both sides.
 The lower floors contain round-corner windows with Eastlake rood moldings, as well as bay windows.
 The roof has projecting eaves, and is covered with red terra cotta tiles.